Freedom Ship

-The Freedom Ship is a floating city project initially proposed in the late 1990s by engineer Norman Nixon.
+The Freedom Ship is a floating city project proposed in the late 1990s by engineer Norman Nixon.
 The namesake of the project reflects the designer's vision of a mobile ocean colony, such that it is free from the property, municipal, or federal laws of any nation states.

 The project envisioned an integrated city built on a series of linked barges, with a combined length of 1800 m.
 The complex would be equipped with condominium housing for 80,000 people, a hospital, school system, hotel, casino, commercial and office occupancies, duty-free shopping and other facilities large enough to require rapid transit, and would have continuously circumnavigated the globe, stopping regularly at ports of call.

 Construction

 A side view of the proposed Freedom Ship.
 The largest ship built in the world, the Seawise Giant, was approximately one quarter of this length.

 Freedom Ship International initially estimated the net cost for construction to be US$6 billion in 1999.
 However, by 2002, estimates had risen to US$11 billion.
 A July 2008 press release explained the difficulty of obtaining reliable financial backing.
 In November 2013, the company announced that the project, now with an estimated price of US$10 billion, was being resurrected, though that construction had not yet begun.
 In 2016, the project affiliated with Kanethara Marine in India.
+By 2026, estimates had risen to US$15 billion, and then up to US$20 billion.